nathanielangafor/Universal-Payment-Processors/README.md

-My #1 priority in everything I do from business to fun is efficiency.
-Nothing is more efficient than autonomy so I found myself using these quite a lot and thought I share them in case anyone out there needs it.
+My #1 priority in everything I do is efficiency.
+Nothing is more efficient than autonomy so I found myself using these quite a lot and thought I would share them in case anyone out there needs it.